Loopring/protocols/packages/loopring_v3/circuit/statements.md

 A fee is paid to the operator in any token.
 The operator can choose any fee lower or equal than the maxFee specified by the user.

+The storage nonce system is used to prevent replay protection.

 Only when type == 0 is a valid EdDSA signature required.
 When type == 1 the transfer transaction needs to be processed on-chain, so numConditionalTransactions is incremented.

 Some data is only put in the DA when either required (so that the Merkle tree can be reconstructed) or when requested by the operator (putAddressesInDA == 1).
+Putting less data on-chain makes the transcation cheaper, but in some cases it may be useful to still put it on-chain.

 ## SpotTrade statement